pac4j/vertx-pac4j/README.md

 Let's take a look at each field in turn:

 * `address` The main address for the busmod.
 Optional field.
 Default value is `vertx.pac4j-manager`
+* `ebConverter` The class of the event bus object converter required to exchange session attributes and user profile between the application verticles and the pac4j manager module (see [Serialization Methods](#Serialization Methods)).
+Optional field.
+Default value is the Java Serialization converter
 * `clientsConfig` contains two fields: the pac4j callback url and the clients list.
 * `clients` each pair describes how to configure one pac4j client.
 A client has a `class` and a list of `props`.
 The props relies on the setter methods of the client.
 In the previous example, `key` indicates that the corresponding value will be set on the FacebookClient object with the method `setKey`.